Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Introduction

-In this work, we establish ionic liquid gating-induced protonation as a powerful and unique doping technique to control the electronic ground state of layered TMDs by demonstrating a robust and non-volatile control over CDW and SC in $1T$-TiSe\ped{2}.
+In this work, we show that protonation of TMDs induced by ionic liquid gating is a powerful and unique doping technique to control their electronic ground state.
+In particular, we demonstrate that it allows a robust and non-volatile control over CDW and SC in $1T$-TiSe\ped{2}.
 These two quantum phases dominate the phase diagram of $1T$-TiSe\ped{2} and are found to coexist across all the investigated H doping levels.
-Fully protonated H\ped{x}TiSe\ped{2} samples exhibit an impressive doping level ($\mathrm{x}\approx 2$), with negligible structural alterations, vestigial CDW signatures, and robust bulk superconductivity with multi-band and gapless features revealed by different experimental techniques.
-Our calculations indicate that these peculiarities of protonated TiSe\ped{2} are caused by the unique capability of H atoms to act not only as pure electron donors since, at sufficiently large H concentrations, they fill the TM-$d_{z^2}$ bands and allow the band structure of $1T$-TiSe\ped{2} to mimic that of other archetypal TMD compounds, such as the superconducting $2H$-NbSe\ped{2} or the semiconducting $2H$-MoS\ped{2}.
-Our results establish a new route for the search of high-temperature superconductivity in layered compounds at ambient pressure.
+Fully protonated H\ped{x}TiSe\ped{2} samples exhibit an impressive doping level ($\mathrm{x}\approx 2$), with negligible structural alterations, vestigial CDW signatures, and robust bulk superconductivity with possible multi-band and gapless features revealed by different experimental techniques.
+Our calculations indicate that these peculiarities of protonated TiSe\ped{2} are caused by the unique capability of H atoms to act not only as pure electron donors since, at sufficiently large H concentrations, their doping becomes band-selective and fills the Ti-$d_{z^2}$ bands, allowing the band structure of $1T$-TiSe\ped{2} to mimic that of other archetypal TMD compounds, such as the superconducting $2H$-NbSe\ped{2} or the semiconducting $2H$-MoS\ped{2}; furthermore, the hybridization between H orbitals and the Ti states at the Fermi level is found to be pivotal in reducing the electronic screening and thereby enhance the electron-phonon coupling.
+Our results establish that the role played by hydrogen in SC layered materials at low pressures is crucial and yet firmly distinct from that found in high-pressure hydrides, providing a key insight for the search of high-temperature superconductivity in layered compounds at ambient pressure.